 The highlighters are good for reading tourist books and marking what peaks your interest.
 I have tried to keep one of these "kits" near where I read my newspaper (adding a small scissors) to cut out articles, coupons or recipes but "parts" seem to go missing regularly (I blame the kids or my husband!
 I ALWAYS put them back - don't I?)
 I could go on and on but this is a start!

 From what I have seen most of the cheap stuff is from China.
 Why not let the Chinesse kids have them back to use at school and do something real nice for an adult here.
 Put Americans back to work making our own school supplies.
-Don't buy it unless it is made in America.
-The best gift you can give a child in America is a job for their parents.
-Thanks for listening.

 I am just looking through a flyer for a local drugstore that has many back to school items on sale.
 I don't have school-aged children either but there are many disadvantaged children going back to school with no supplies this fall.
 I will purchase some items and drop them off at the school.
 There was a post today about Back to School Bingo and I may give that a try in my neighborhood also.